Dan Fogelberg: Legacy

 My Morning Jacket frontman Jim James has cited Fogelberg as a musical favorite and an influence, with "Leader of the Band" being the first single he ever bought.
 James' home studio features a Trident Series 80 recording console that formerly belonged to Fogelberg.
-Garth Brooks has stated that Fogelberg had an influence on his music.
-"There are songs that people say are the soundtrack of your life....In college, I would take out my Dan Fogelberg records and would read a passage (of lyrics) from Fogelberg's work and go about my day.
+Garth Brooks has stated that Fogelberg influenced his music.
+"There are songs that people say are the soundtrack of your life...
+In college, I would take out my Dan Fogelberg records and would read a passage (of lyrics) from Fogelberg's work and go about my day.
 That was an artist who changed my life, who made me change where I wanted to go and the music I wanted to play and thus, led me here."